eduardocl/rss2kindle.py/README.md

 python rss2kindle.py

-To add a new feed edit the file feed.py adding the name and the feed link.
+If you want to add a new feed edit the file feed.py adding the name and the feed link.